ericmdantas/ng-xtorage/README.md

     }])
     .run(['$xtorage', function($xtorage)
     {
-        $xtorage.save('hey', 'savings will go to localStorage now, awesome, right?', {storage: 'localStorage'); //saves in the localStorage
+        $xtorage.save('hey', 'savings will go to localStorage now, awesome, right?', {storage: 'localStorage'); //saves in the localStorage, and will expire in 10 seconds :D

         var _fromSession = $xtorage.get('hey'); //get from the localStorage